 Overhead

 $$f = (PT(P)-T(1))/T(1)$$

 (9)

-Efficiency $\varepsilon = 1/(1+f)$ = Speed up $S(P)/P$ (10)
+Efficiency $\varepsilon = 1/(1+f) = \text{Speed up } S(P)/P$ (10)

 Thus the overhead of 0.05 seen for large n (small 1/n) in fig. 3 corresponds to an excellent speedup of 7.6.
-The results for GTM in fig. 4 show even smaller overheads even at small grain size due to the substantial additional
+The results for GTM in fig. 4 show even smaller overheads even at small grain size due to the substantial additional computation (matrix multiplication and equation solving) in this case.
+We emphasize that much of the critical overhead in multicore parallel code is not synchronization but rather due to interference between cores in the memory subsystem.

 Tables 1, 2 and 3 study the parallel overhead for GTM as a function of the variables N (number of points), K (number of averaging clusters), M (number of mapping functions).
-The overhead lies between .01 (speedup of 7.9) and .05 (speedup of 7.6) except for the "small problem" N=1000 data points in table 1, where the overhead rises to 18% for the smallest problem.
-These results emphasize the excellent parallel efficiency of these algorithms and that large problems run well!
+The overhead lies between .01 (speedup of 7.9) and .05 (speedup of 7.6) except for the "small problem" N=1000 data points where the overhead rises to 18% for the smallest problem.
+These results emphasize the excellent parallel efficiency and that large problems run well!